-Take a large number like 349,670, as an example.
-People are more likely to better remember the number if you say "approximately 350,000."
-Some people, especially executives and those in technical fields, like to do math on the fly.
+Too many decimals in your numbers are also challenging for the audience to process quickly.
+Some people, especially executives, like to do the math on the fly.
 Consider making it easy for them to compare your numbers by rounding them out.

 4. Display your data graphically when giving a presentation.

 Displaying your data graphically is a powerful data presentation technique, but you should consider avoiding some common pitfalls in chart design.